chris-wood/draft-hendrickson-privacypass-expiration-extension/draft-hendrickson-privacypass-expiration-extension.md

 Clients could pre-fetch tokens for the entire day all at once, including an expiration timestamp in each token to indicate the time window for which the token is valid.

+The ExtensionType (defined in {{AUTH-SCHEME}}) of this extension is `0x01`.
 The value of this extension is an ExpirationTimestamp, defined as follows.

 ~~~
 struct {